denten-books/plain-text/main.md

 There is no point of view outside of myself; I cannot access my own internal image.
 From my eyes stare a stranger's eyes [@"The Man by the Mirror," Mikhail Bakhtin]

+[^ln7-bakhtin]: I reproduce the passage here it its entirety: "Falsehood and deception, unavoidably peering out of their own correlation.
+The external image of thought, feeling, the external image of the soul.
+It is not I who looks out from the inside, but I look at myself with the eyes of the world, strange eyes;
+I am possessed by another.
+There is no integrity of internal and external here.
+To glimpse my own preocular image.
+The naive confluence of self and the other in the mirror image.
+The surplus of the other.
+There is no point of view outside of myself; I cannot access my own internal image.
+From my eyes stare a stranger's eyes."
 ## Tech Appendix

 ### Prepare How to run the terminal.
 What is it.
 And why?
 Intro to POSIX